lfedgeai/SPEAR/docs/backend-adapter/backends-en.md

 - `api_key_env` and `base_url` must be host-configured; WASM cannot inject them.
 - Host-config allowlist/denylist is authoritative; request-side hints can only restrict further.

+### 6.1 API key storage (recommended)

+Store only the “environment variable name” in config; do not store plaintext keys in config files.

+- In `[[llm.backends]]`, set `api_key_env = "OPENAI_API_KEY"`
+- Inject `OPENAI_API_KEY=...` into the spearlet process environment at startup

+Benefits:

+- prevents keys from entering the repo, config distribution, or logs
+- enables per-instance/per-node keys and straightforward rotation

+### 6.2 Reading and using the key (host-side)

+When an adapter sends a request:

+- read the value via the configured `api_key_env`
+- attach it as an HTTP header (e.g., `Authorization: Bearer <key>`)
+- never log or return the key (including in error messages and `raw` payloads)

+In the current Rust codebase, the host can read env values via `SpearHostApi::get_env` (currently backed by `RuntimeConfig.global_environment`; see `src/spearlet/execution/host_api.rs:309-311`).

+### 6.3 Missing key behavior (recommended)

+- If `api_key_env` is missing or the env var is not set:
+  - treat the backend instance as unavailable (filter from candidates), or return a `BackendNotEnabled/InvalidConfiguration` style error on invoke
+- For external discovery:
+  - only expose `api_key_env` name, never the value

+### 6.4 Rotation and multiple keys

+- Rotation: update the process env and do a rolling restart (MVP); add hot reload later if needed.
+- Multiple keys: allow different `api_key_env` per backend instance.

+### 6.5 Best practices for organizing multiple API keys

+#### 6.5.1 Naming and mapping

+- Name env vars by provider/region/purpose/instance to avoid accidental reuse:
+  - e.g., `OPENAI_API_KEY_US_PRIMARY`, `OPENAI_API_KEY_US_FALLBACK`, `AZURE_OPENAI_KEY_EASTUS`, `VLLM_TOKEN_CLUSTER_A`
+- Config references env var names only: bind one `api_key_env` per `BackendInstance` for traceability, rotation, and auditing.

+#### 6.5.2 Multiple keys for the same backend instance (key pool)

+If a single endpoint needs multiple keys (quota split, rate-limit sharding, gradual rollout/AB), introduce a “key pool”:

+- Config: `api_key_envs = ["OPENAI_API_KEY_US_PRIMARY", "OPENAI_API_KEY_US_2", ...]`
+- Selection policies:
+  - `round_robin`: spread QPS evenly
+  - `random`: simplest
+  - `least_errors`: more robust against bans/invalid keys (requires error counters)
+- Failure fallback: on `401/403/429`, switch keys and apply short-term backoff/circuiting per key.

+MVP can start with “one instance one key”; key pools are a Phase 4+ enhancement.

+#### 6.5.3 Separation of duties and least privilege

+- Do not share keys across providers/projects/permission domains; different backends should not reuse the same key.
+- Bind key usage to operations where possible (e.g., a key only for `embeddings`) and restrict routing accordingly.

+#### 6.5.4 Performance and operability

+- Avoid expensive secret resolution per request (e.g., calling an external secret manager); cache resolved keys in-process.
+- Optionally read and cache keys at adapter initialization time (if you accept “rotation requires restart”).

+#### 6.5.5 Deployment notes (Kubernetes)

+- Inject env vars via Kubernetes Secrets (`envFrom` / `valueFrom.secretKeyRef`) and constrain RBAC.
+- External discovery/APIs must only expose `api_key_env` names, never values.

+### 6.6 Working with SMS Web Admin (recommended)

+SMS Web Admin can support an “API key configuration” UI, but best practice is to make it “secret reference management”, not plaintext key entry/storage.

+Recommended split:

+- Web Admin manages:
+  - backend instance configuration (`base_url`, weights, capabilities, `api_key_env`/`api_key_envs`, etc.)
+  - secret references (env var names or external secret-manager reference IDs)
+- Web Admin does not manage:
+  - plaintext key values (never stored in SMS DB, never logged, never returned via APIs)

+How it works with spearlet:

+- Inject env vars at spearlet startup via your deployment system (K8s Secrets, Vault Agent, systemd drop-in, etc.)
+- Backend adapters read values via `SpearHostApi::get_env` and sign requests
+- SMS Web Admin can provide validation/observability:
+  - only report “present/usable” (e.g., spearlet heartbeat `health_info` reports `HAS_ENV:OPENAI_API_KEY_US_PRIMARY=true`)
+  - UI can flag missing secrets on certain nodes without revealing values

+Is this a good organization pattern:

+- Yes (recommended): UI manages “mapping/references”, deployment manages “secret values”.
+This keeps clear security boundaries and supports auditing/rotation.
+- Not recommended (unless you have a full security program): storing plaintext keys in Web Admin/SMS.
+Without KMS encryption, auditing, fine-grained RBAC, rotation, and incident response, SMS becomes a high-risk secret vault.